 The SFDMU Add-On Engine is a great feature allowing you to apply any new customized functionality to the SFDMU by implementing your own Custom Add-On modules or by using modules provided by third parties.

-Why you need it ?
+- Why do you need the Add-On Api ?

 Sometimes, your are not fully satisfied with the OOTB functionality that the SFDMU offers you, for example:

 - You want to trigger custom action on the target records, after the Plugin has completed his data migration process.

 - or you want to send an email message contains report about the failed tasks.

 - or you want to run Apex job or Process Builder / Flow from the Plugin.

 With the SFDMU Add-On you have a great option to fill all these gaps and extend the SFDMU Plugin Core with unlimited extra features according to your needs.